-I'm a huge taco fan, and Tuesdays at my house are generally taco Tuesday.
+I'm a huge taco fan, and Tuesdays at my house are generally taco Tuesdays.
 However, this week, I decided to switch up my salsa and make a fruit salsa with cinnamon chips.
-Not only is fruit salsa delicious with cinnamon tortilla chips, but this tropical fruit salsa recipe is my favorite summer salsa for my tacos as well.;
+Not only is fruit salsa delicious with cinnamon tortilla chips, but this tropical fruit salsa recipe is also my favorite summer salsa for my tacos.

-Regardless of the type of tacos I enjoy making, different salsas change the whole dynamics of the tacos.
-My favorite taco recipes all have different base ingredients, yet I change the toppings and salsas interchangeably.
+Regardless of the type of vegan tacos I enjoy making, different salsas change the whole dynamics.
+My favorite taco recipes have different base ingredients, yet I interchange the toppings and salsas.
 That way, tacos are never boring.

 - Vegan Lentil Tacos